Non-amenability and visual Gromov hyperbolic spaces: Introduction

-Since $\partial X$ consists of finitely many uniformly coarsely connected components each containing at least two points $\mathcal{H}(\partial X)$ is non-amenable by Theorem A noting that uniformly coarsely proper is a quasi-isometry invariant by \cite[Corollary 3.D.16]{CorHar}.
+Since $\partial X$ consists of finitely many uniformly coarsely connected components each containing at least two points $\mathcal{H}(\partial X)$ is non-amenable by Theorem A since uniformly coarsely proper is a quasi-isometry invariant by \cite[Corollary 3.D.17]{CorHar}.
 The claim now follows as non-amenability is a quasi-isometry invariant by \cite[Corollary 2.2]{ABW}. \end{proof}

-To conclude, we apply Theorem B to locally compact compactly generated hyperbolic groups.
-To state the result topologically, we recall that a locally compact compactly generated group is \emph{geometrically amenable} if it is unimodular and amenable as a topological group; see \cite{RT}. \begin{main3} Let $G$ be an locally compact compactly generated Gromov hyperbolic group whose boundary consists of finitely many connected components each containing at least two points.
+The Gromov boundary of a locally compact compactly generated hyperbolic group is compact so all of its uniformly coarsely connected components are connected; and if it consists of finitely many connected components containing at least two points, it consists of exactly one connected component containing these points; see for example \cite[Section 2.C]{Cor2}. \begin{main3} Let $G$ be a locally compact compactly generated hyperbolic group whose boundary is connected and contains at least two points.
 Then $G$ is not geometrically amenable. \end{main3} \begin{proof}Suppose $G$ is compactly generated by $S \subseteq G$ and write $(G,d_S)$ for the corresponding word metric space noting that it is uniformly coarsely proper; see Lemma \ref{where}.
-By the characterisation of Gromov hyperbolic groups \cite[Corollary 2.6]{Mon} and the \v{S}varc-Milnor Lemma \cite[Theorem 4.C.5]{CorHar} there exists a quasi-isometry $f: (G,d_S) \rightarrow (X,d)$ where $(X,d)$ is some proper geodesic Gromov hyperbolic space.
+By the characterisation of hyperbolic groups \cite[Corollary 2.6]{Mon} and the \v{S}varc-Milnor Lemma \cite[Theorem 4.C.5]{CorHar} there exists a quasi-isometry $f: (G,d_S) \rightarrow (X,d)$ where $(X,d)$ is some proper geodesic Gromov hyperbolic space.
 This induces a power-quasisymmetry $\partial f \colon \partial G \rightarrow \partial X$; see \cite[Theorem 6.5]{BS}.
-Since $\partial f$ is a homeomorphism it preserves the connected components of $\partial G$ and so $\partial X$ consists of equally many connected components each containing at least two points.
-Thus $(X,d)$ is non-amenable by Theorem B. In particular $(G,d_S)$ is non-amenable.
-The claim now follows from \cite[Corollary 11.14]{RT}. \end{proof} Note that replacing the connected components by uniformly coarsely connected components in Theorem C makes the theorem only ostensibly stronger since the Gromov boundary of a proper geodesic Gromov hyperbolic space is compact.
-For more on locally compact compactly generated hyperbolic groups, we refer to \cite{Mon}.
+Since $\partial f$ is a homeomorphism $\partial X$ is connected and contains at least two points and $(X,d)$ is non-amenable by Theorem B. In particular $(G,d_S)$ is non-amenable.
+The claim now follows from \cite[Corollary 11.14]{RT}. \end{proof}